 The first step is to browse cover letter samples and to find a cover letter template that works for you.
-Check out this selection of different sample cover letters, for a variety of different fields, positions and circumstances.
+Check out a selection of different sample cover letters, for a variety of different fields, positions, and circumstances.

 Once you've found one, copy and paste it into your word processing software.

 Now that you have a general template to work with, start organizing your information according to the structure of the template and filling in your own details.
 The organization should be something like this: